Recently, the Ukrainian president himself has publicly said that Ukrainian women are the most beautiful in the world.

 At first, I figured this was the result of poverty and low-income conditions.
 But after countless conversations with both Ukrainian women and men, I realized that it has more to do with Ukraine specifically than the fact that Ukraine is a low-income country.

 After all, Latin America and SE Asia have their poor regions as well, but people aren’t exactly eager to screw each other over for some short-term gain.
-At least it’s not something that’s as obvious and in-your-face as in Ukraine.
+At least it’s not as obvious and in-your-face as in Ukraine.

 What kind of men do Ukrainian women prefer?

-For the most part, Ukrainian women prefer their men to be tough.
+For the most part, Ukrainian girls prefer their men to be tough.
 When I say tough, I don’t mean they all need to be ex-convicts, drug dealers, narco-traffickers, etc. (although these examples would work, too.)

 Tough also doesn’t mean being rich or wealthy.
 A Ukrainian woman would much more respect a tough guy who isn’t wealthy than a wealthy nice guy.
-She’d simply milk the nice guy for what it’s worth but will be always drawn to the tougher man.
+She’d simply milk the nice guy for what it’s worth but will always be drawn to the tougher man.

 Of course, this varies by the woman.
 Some women prefer real tough guys; others are OK when a guy is a little tough, but toughness needs to exist at some level or another.
-I can’t really see how an altruistic nice guy can ever survive in Ukraine.
+I can’t see how an altruistic nice guy can ever survive in Ukraine.